Studley Park, Narellan: Garden layout

 The principal adornment to the House's garden during the 1930s, following its acquisition by Mr A. A. Gregory in 1933, was an elaborate pergola and lattice construction on a low earth platform in the southern sector of the garden, adjacent to the kitchen block and former dining room.
 The lattice screen walls were at least 3 m high and a doorway and a few steps gave access between the interior "garden room" and the lawn outside.
 We are fortunate to have a clear photograph of the interior of this garden room, which was itself divided into two linear spaces, one being defined by the pergola roof and lattice screen walls and intended for sitting within, and the other by screens in front of the kitchen block.
 The whole composition of lattice frames was held together by high, horizontal beams with a fringe of lattice below, a technique also used on the back garden.
 The ground was grassed, not paved, although a few large paving stones appear to be present in the centre of the seating area below the pergola.
 Some creepers grew up the screens, while most of the other planting were either in pots or herbaceous perennials of shade-tolerant species.
 Stag or elkhorn ferns were suspended from the screen walls at various places.
-An ornate Italianate fountain was located at the centre of a circular mound, which appears to been sited directly over, or close to, the original well (from which it no doubt drew its water).
+An ornate Italianate fountain was located at the centre of a circular mound, which appears to have been sited directly over, or close to, the original well (from which it no doubt drew its water).
 The inspiration appears to have been American, in keeping with the redecoration of the interior of the House in a "Hollywood" style.

 A somewhat similar, but lighter, pergola and screen structure was added to the front of the coachhouse and stables building, with a fringe of herbaceous plants around the bottom.
 A white post and rail fence also ran along the outside of the driveway in front of the pergola screen.
 Only remnant eucalypts were present in this part of the grounds.

 Few details exist of the garden to the north of the House, other than the post and lattice framework that defined what appears to have been a shrubbery (the plants are too substantial to be vegetables).
 A wide flight of steps leads up the mound or platform of the house into this area, which is defined on its outer boundary by a white post and rail fence.
 Another flight of steps leads from the front verandah down into that shrubbery.
 A small tree, without leaves, appears in the roughly the location of the large Jacaranda present today, but it seems more like a dead eucalypt than a young Jacaranda.
 It is understood that a kitchen garden lay behind this shrubbery, and that an orchard once existed in the area now occupied by the Army buildings.
 However, according to the CP, this had been cleared by Dr Oliver between 1902-1919, possibly for use as a football field.